Certified Farms

 Raye and Dan Sokolow manage two acres of vineyard on a 20-acre ridge top property, using no-till methods.

-Ridley Vineyard
+Ridley Vineyards

 This small 4-acre vineyard uses integrated pest management and low-volume water irrigation.